As data gets bigger and smart businesses look for new ways to exploit it, the demand for sophisticated database tools is rapidly increasing.

 Caspio’s DIY cloud database enables self-service BI.

-As a cloud database pioneer, Caspio empowers business users to conceive and design database applications without requiring IT skills or resources.
+As a cloud database pioneer, Caspio empowers business users to conceive and design online database applications without requiring IT skills or resources.
 The Platform-as-a-Service helps businesses shrink application development time from weeks to hours, enabling companies to respond to emerging requirements much faster.

 The majority of BI requirements center around data, and Caspio makes it easy to import large amounts of data and start building sophisticated applications.
 Within minutes, you can generate ad-hoc reports and customized data drilldowns to get an immediate user-friendly view of your entire database.
 The point-and-click wizards help you iterate and extend your applications further with data visualizations, grouping, aggregations, calculations, and dashboards for a wide range of data perspectives.